We get into a holiday mood even before our arrival at Sukoon (roughly meaning ‘tranquility’ in Urdu/Persian).

-nlike their Kerala counterparts, Kashmiri houseboats are permanently anchored.
+Unlike their Kerala counterparts, Kashmiri houseboats are permanently anchored.
 According to one story, it was a Kashmiri Pandit trader, Narain Das, who first converted his doonga boat into a makeshift shop when his property was destroyed by floods.
-His ingenious idea was adopted by colonial vacationers from the Indian plains, looking for loopholes in a Kashmiri law that banned foreigners from owning real estate.
-Overnight, the dispossessed trader turned into boatbuilder, ‘Naav’ Narain.
+His ingenious idea was adopted by colonial vacationers from the Indian plains looking for loopholes in a Kashmiri law that banned foreigners from owning real estate.
+Overnight, the dispossessed trader turned into boatbuilder ‘Naav’ Narain.

-Over 3500 houseboats sat cheek by jowl along the banks of the Dal and Nageen lakes by the time of partition (1947) when Kashmir acceded to the Indian republic.
-The escalation of conflict in 1989, and the resultant petering out of tourism, has whittled their numbers to an estimated 800.
-They are all veritable museums of Kashmiri craft.
-Made of cedar wood planks, and panelled and furnished with densely carved or filigreed walnut, and upholstered with richly embroidered fabric.
-Most are family owned, where proprietors reside on the boats and rent spare rooms to visitors.
+Over 3500 houseboats sat cheek by jowl along the banks of the Dal and Nageen lakes by the time of partition (in 1947) when Kashmir acceded to the Indian republic.
+The escalation of conflict in 1989 and the resultant petering out of tourism has whittled their numbers to an estimated 800.
+They are all veritable museums of Kashmiri craft: made of cedar wood planks and panelled and furnished with densely carved or filigreed walnut and upholstered with richly embroidered fabric.
+Most are family owned where proprietors reside on the boats and rent spare rooms to visitors.

 In a first for (Kashmiri) houseboats, all interior spaces have heating as well as air-conditioning.
 Elements of sustainability are another first for accommodation on and around the lake.
 Plastic is banned on board, sewage is treated in imported bio-tanks and water purified via a reverse osmosis system and served in copper jugs and glass bottles.

-So yes, Sukoon is beautiful, eco friendly and on par with any modern boutique hotel.
-But it takes people to make a hotel feel special, and operations director Muslim Naqash, and his seven delightfully polite and dedicated staff members, from the ever smiling Bashir at the front desk, Rashid who mans the boat, the lovely Panang and Bela in charge of housekeeping and the dining room, Ashiq and the chefs Anand and Amir (Chacha), ensure we look forward to returning to this haven every afternoon.
+So yes, Sukoon is beautiful, eco friendly and on par with any modern boutique hotel, but it takes people to make a hotel feel special.
+Operations director Muslim Naqash and his seven delightfully polite and dedicated staff members from the ever smiling Bashir at the front desk, Rashid who mans the boat, the lovely Panang and Bela in charge of housekeeping and the dining room to the chefs Anand and Amir (Chacha) ensure we look forward to returning to this haven every afternoon.

 We consider shifting to Pahalgam for a couple of nights but are loathe to make the effort to pack and check into another hotel.
-We meet a few other ‘normal’ visitors at dinner time some nights, who stay for a day, two at most.
+We meet a few other ‘normal’ visitors at dinner time some nights who stay a night, two at most.
 We are here for a break from the pressures of the past few months and are happy not ‘doing everything’.
 Happy with day-trips.
 Happy to de-stress in the comfort of Sukoon.

 Many thanks to A B Chapri Retreats for hosting part of our stay.